 I am a Ph.D. student in the School of Computing and Information at the University of Pittsburgh, advised by Prof. Kevin Ashley.
 Previously, I completed my LL.M.
 (Master of Laws) at Tsinghua University and my B.S. in Electrical Engineering at China University of Mining and Technology.
 I also spent time at the Australian National University.
 My biography is here.

-My research interests include LLM-based Legal Reasoning, Trustworthy AI and Argumentation Mining.
+My research interests include Reasoning LLMs, Trustworthy ML Systems, and AI for Law.
 My research explores the intersection of Computer Science and Law, where I design intelligent systems with dual purpose:

 (1) For legal practitioners, I develop computational tools that leverage large foundation models to enhance legal reasoning, case analysis, and document review.